SIMRacingApps/SIMRacingApps/README.md

 ## Want to try it out?
 It's simple.
 ### On the same computer where the simulator is running:
   * Download the latest version of SIMRacingAppsServer....exe from the [releases page](http://www.github.com/SIMRacingApps/SIMRacingApps/releases/latest) and save it where you can find it later.
-It is not an installer.
+It is not an installer, it is just an .exe file.
   * Execute SIMRacingAppsServer....exe.
   * If you do not have Java 1.8 or better installed, it will direct you to the download page so you can install Java.
   * Leave the server window open while racing.
 You can minimize it, but note the HTTP://... address in the title of this window first.
 You will use the address to connect to the server from the clients.